Typical and atypical properties of periodic Teichmueller geodesics: Local Zariski density: The Zorich conjecture

-A more general version of the first part of the following corollary is needed in Section \ref{invariant}, the second part is of independent interest.
+The first part of the following corollary establishes Zorich's conjecture \cite{Z99} (we leave the easy translation into the language of Rauzy induction to the reader).
 For its formulation, call a component ${\cal Q}$ of a stratum \emph{locally Zarisky dense} if the following holds true.
-Let $U$ be any open subset of ${\cal Q}$ and let $\Omega(\Gamma_0)$ be the subsemigroup of ${\rm Mod}(S)$ generated in the sense discussed above by the periodic orbits for $\Phi^t$ passing through $U$.
-We require that the subgroup of $Sp(2g,\mathbb{Z})$ generated by $\Psi\Omega(\Gamma_0)$ is Zariski dense in $Sp(2g,\mathbb{R})$.
+Let $U$ be any open subset of ${\cal Q}_{\rm good}$ and let $\Omega(\Gamma_0)$ be the sub-semigroup of ${\rm Mod}(S)$ generated in the sense discussed above by the periodic orbits $\Gamma_0$ for $\Phi^t$ passing through $U$.
+We require that the sub-semigroup $\Psi\Omega(\Gamma_0)$ of $Sp(2g,\mathbb{Z})$ is Zariski dense in $Sp(2g,\mathbb{R})$.

-\begin{corollary} \begin{enumerate} \item A component ${\cal Q}$ of a stratum is locally Zariski dense. \item If ${\cal Q}$ is a stratum of differentials with a simple zero then the preimage of ${\cal Q}$ in the Teichm\"uller space of area one abelian differentials is connected. \end{enumerate} \end{corollary} \begin{proof} The first part of the corollary follows from the first part of Proposition \ref{surjectivity} and the well known fact that a subgroup of $Sp(2g,\mathbb{Z})$ which surjects onto $Sp(2g,F_p)$ for all odd primes $p\geq 3$ is Zariski dense in $Sp(2g,\mathbb{R})$ (see \cite{Lu99} for more and for references).
+\begin{corollary} \begin{enumerate} \item A component ${\cal Q}$ of a stratum is locally Zariski dense. \item If ${\cal Q}$ is a stratum of abelian differentials with a simple zero then the preimage of ${\cal Q}$ in the Teichm\"uller space of area one abelian differentials is connected. \end{enumerate} \end{corollary} \begin{proof} The first part of the corollary follows from the first part of Proposition \ref{surjectivity} and the well known fact that a subgroup of $Sp(2g,\mathbb{Z})$ which surjects onto $Sp(2g,F_p)$ for all odd primes $p\geq 3$ is Zariski dense in $Sp(2g,\mathbb{R})$ (see \cite{Lu99} for more and for references).

-Now let ${\cal Q}$ be a stratum with a simple zero and let $\tilde {\cal Q}_0$ be a component of $\tilde {\cal Q}$.
-By the second part of Proposition \ref{surjectivity}, the stabilizer of $\tilde {\cal Q}_0$ in the mapping class group equals the entire mapping class group.
+Now let ${\cal Q}$ be a stratum of abelian or quadratic differentials with a simple zero and let $\tilde {\cal Q}$ be a component of the preimage of ${\cal Q}$ in the Teichm\"uller space of abelian differentials.
+By the second part of Proposition \ref{surjectivity}, the stabilizer of $\tilde {\cal Q}$ in the mapping class group equals the entire mapping class group.
 As the components of the preimage of ${\cal Q}$ are permuted by the mapping class group, the second part of the corollary follows. \end{proof}

-\begin{remark} More generally, one can ask about the orbifold fundamental group of the closure of a component ${\cal Q}$ of a stratum, or, equivalently, about the stabilizer in ${\rm Mod}(S)$ of a component of the preimage of ${\cal Q}$ in the moduli space of abelian differentials.
-We conjecture that for non-hyperelliptic components with at least two zeros, this stabilizer has finite index in ${\rm Mod}(S)$.
-We also expect that for components of strata with a single zero, the stabilizer has infinite index in ${\rm Mod}(S)$.
-For many components, we do not even know the image of the stabilizer in the symplectic group.
-For the hyperelliptic component, this image is a proper subgroup of $Sp(2g,\mathbb{Z})$. \end{remark}